 The following are common accidents and injuries that can occur around the house, and some suggestions on how to prevent them.

-Preventing falls is not always easy.
+Preventing falls isn't always easy.
 Toddlers and young children often move quickly.
 Their excitement about their mobility and their lack of experience can make them unaware of dangers, such as stairs or hills.
-Children ages 4 to 5 years anticipate many dangers but may not have the physical skills to successfully avoid accidents.
-You can help prevent young children from falling by putting up stairway barriers, monitoring their play area, and providing stable play equipment.
-Also, keep walkways, decks, porches, and stairways free of objects.
+Children ages 4 to 5 years anticipate many dangers, but they may not have the physical skills to avoid accidents.
+Some ways to help prevent falls are to:

 Children ages 2 to 5 years can easily choke on everyday objects and food.
 Your child needs your supervision even though he or she may be able to eat independently.

-- Learn to recognize signs of choking so you can react quickly.
+- Learn to recognize signs of choking .
 For example, a child who is choking can't talk, cry, breathe, or cough.

 Strangulation and suffocation

 Many household items can strangle a young child.
-Make sure loose cords, objects, and furniture do not pose strangling risks.
-The following suggestions can help you reduce potential hazards.
+Make sure that loose cords, objects, and furniture don't pose strangling risks.

 - Do not use accordion-style gates.
-Babies or young children can get their heads trapped in the gate and may strangle.
+Babies and young children can get their heads trapped in the gate and may strangle.

-- Make sure furniture does not have cutout portions or other areas that can trap your child's head.
+- Make sure that furniture doesn't have cutout portions or other areas that can trap your child's head.

 Suffocation is another danger for young children.
 Teach your child about suffocation and the importance of a safe play area.
 Pay attention to possible suffocation dangers, such as:

 - Trunks of cars.
-Keep rear fold-down seats closed so children are not able to climb into the trunk from inside the car.
+Keep rear fold-down seats closed so children aren't able to climb into the trunk from inside the car.
 Also, always lock car doors and keep the keys out of sight and out of reach of your child.

-- Refrigerators and freezers, even those that are not in use.
-If you are storing an old refrigerator or freezer, be sure to take the door off.
+- Refrigerators and freezers, even those that aren't in use.
+If you are storing an old refrigerator or freezer, be sure to take off the door.

 - Plastic sacks.
-Do not let your child play with plastic sacks, and keep them out of reach.
+Don't let your child play with plastic sacks.
+Keep them out of reach.
 Children may put sacks over their head during play, which can lead to suffocation.

-Lead poisoning is another cause for concern in young children who may chew on contaminated paint flakes, painted objects, or toys.
-House paint is no longer made with lead, but homes built before 1978 may still have lead paint on walls and other surfaces.
+- Prevent lead poisoning.
+Children may chew on contaminated paint flakes, painted objects, or toys.
+Homes built before 1978 may still have lead paint on walls and other surfaces.
 For more information about lead, see the topic Lead Poisoning.